 Ile Ste Marie island (Nosy Boraha) for beach bungalows, coral and kayaking.

-Superb, panoramic landscapes, though deforestation is an ever-present issue that is not being addressed.
+Superb, panoramic landscapes, though deforestation is an ever-present issue that is not being seriously addressed.

 Many rural villages have neither electricity nor running water, roads are dirt poor and schools are fundamentally useless.
 The burning of forests to plant rice and manioc happens through ignorance and desperation and has been happening for many years, enough time to strip the island of thousands of hectares of unique plants and animals.